a-nouraldean/bookbot/README.md

 # bookbot
-Bookbot is my first python project!
+Bookbot is for practicing python!